QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 #### Icing-losses of heat pumps with air as source medium

 To account for icing losses of heat pumps with air as source medium, the approach presented in TRNSYS Type 401 is used[^Wetter1996].
-When considering icing-losses, make sure that icing losses are not already included in the polynomials for thermal and electrical power!
+When enabling calculation of icing-losses it is necessary to ensure that the COP curves do not already take icing into consideration.

 For the calculation of icing losses, five coefficients are needed: \(c_{ice,A}\), \(c_{ice,B}\), \(c_{ice,C}\), \(c_{ice,D}\) and \(c_{ice,E}\).
 According to the Type 401, icing losses are calculated using a superposition of a gaussian curve with its maximum between 0 °C and 5 °C representing the maximum likelihood of frost within the heat pump (high absolute humidity) and a linear curve, representing the higher sensible energy effort to heat-up the components of the heat pump for defrosting.
 Exemplary curves are shown in the following figure (linear, gauss and superposition):